Consumer Medicine Information

 nausea and vomiting

-Inflammation of the heart muscle (myocarditis) characterised by shortness of breath,
+inflammation of the heart muscle (myocarditis): symptoms may include shortness of

 severe reactions associated with infusion (events occurring during or within one day